amdubovoy/py-vertica-prom/README.md

 There is a folder named `versions` in metrics module.
 Add your own custom files there, and don't forget to import them to `VerticaMetrics` `__init__` method alongside existing imports.

+## About

+- Easy to run.
+- Lightweight (built image is ~70mb).
+- Lazy: collects metrics only when Prometheus requests them.
+- Only necessary dependencies (`vertica-python` and `prometheus-client`).